FILM 208: Digital Media and Culture

 - Research Essay (15% of course grade)—Essay of 1500+ words discussing and analyzing the research you found about your topic.
 Includes a rough draft.

 - Creative Project (15% of course grade)—A digital project that takes any format and expresses elements of your research in a creative way.
-Prior projects include infographics, a series of memes, a collection of digitally edited photographs, a video, a prototype for an app, a podcast, etc. Includes a rough draft and informal presentation.
+Prior projects include infographics, a series of memes, digitally edited photographs, videos, a prototype for an app, a podcast, etc. Includes a rough draft, artist’s statement/explanation, and informal presentation.